slimphp/Slim-Website/docs/v3/index.md

 by the web server and the eventual HTTP response returned to the client.

 Every Slim app route is given the current Request and Response objects as arguments to its callback routine.
-These objects implement the popular [PSR 7](/docs/v3/concepts/value-objects.html) interfaces.
+These objects implement the popular [PSR-7](/docs/v3/concepts/value-objects.html) interfaces.
 The Slim app route can inspect or manipulate these objects as necessary.
-Ultimately, each Slim app route **MUST** return a PSR 7 Response object.
+Ultimately, each Slim app route **MUST** return a PSR-7 Response object.

 ## Bring your own components